GrooyaO/typeahead/README.md

 - Add error handling.
 - Split state to its respecive components.
 - If it gets more complex introduce context for prop delegation.
+- Add more tests.
+Create tests for all components.